flc3v9/1600Final/psu.md

 The size of your PSU matters as it will dictate whether or not it will fit into your case and actually transfer power from your case to your computer.
 Most PSUs are compatible with ATX[^1], but micro-ATX and mini-ITX might have issues with fitting the PSU into the smaller cases.

 ### PSU vs Battery
 It is worth noting that laptops do not have PSUs because they are equipped with batteries that gain charge via external power supply.
-This is because laptops are meant to be portable and PCs are not.
+This is because laptops are meant to be portable while PCs are not.
 Adjusting your laptop to include a PSU pretty much negates the point of having a laptop.

 **IMPORTANT NOTE FOR LAPTOP USERS:** If you own a laptop, do **NOT** overcharge your laptop/leave it plugged in overnight.
 This constantly heats your device's internal components and will add to deterioration over time.
 Seriously.
-I have seen two year old computers have the battery life of a 10 year old computer due to overcharging.
+I have seen two-year-old computers have the battery life of a 10-year-old computer due to overcharging.

 [^1]: See the section about form factor in the [motherboard](motherboard.md) article.